Paycom Software (NYSE:PAYC) Releases FY 2021 Earnings Guidance

-Several research analysts have recently issued reports on the stock.
-Credit Suisse Group increased their price objective on shares of Paycom Software from $415.00 to $420.00 and gave the company a neutral rating in a report on Thursday, February 11th.
-Jefferies Financial Group upgraded shares of Paycom Software from a hold rating to a buy rating and set a $470.00 price objective for the company in a report on Thursday, March 11th.
-Wolfe Research assumed coverage on shares of Paycom Software in a report on Wednesday, April 28th.
-They issued an outperform rating and a $450.00 price objective for the company.
-Mizuho cut their target price on shares of Paycom Software from $400.00 to $360.00 and set a neutral rating for the company in a research note on Wednesday, May 5th.
-Finally, Cowen increased their target price on shares of Paycom Software from $437.00 to $475.00 and gave the company an outperform rating in a research note on Thursday, February 11th.
-Six equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
-Paycom Software presently has an average rating of Buy and a consensus target price of $422.76.
+Several brokerages have weighed in on PAYC.
+Zacks Investment Research upgraded Paycom Software from a sell rating to a hold rating and set a $384.00 price target for the company in a report on Friday, March 19th.
+Needham & Company LLC cut their price target on Paycom Software from $490.00 to $420.00 and set a buy rating for the company in a report on Tuesday, May 11th.
+Cowen boosted their price target on Paycom Software from $437.00 to $475.00 and gave the company an outperform rating in a report on Thursday, February 11th.
+Wolfe Research began coverage on Paycom Software in a report on Wednesday, April 28th.
+They issued an outperform rating and a $450.00 price target for the company.
+Finally, Mizuho cut their price target on Paycom Software from $400.00 to $360.00 and set a neutral rating for the company in a report on Wednesday, May 5th.
+Six research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
+The company has an average rating of Buy and a consensus target price of $422.76.

-Paycom Software declared that its board has authorized a stock buyback plan on Thursday, May 13th that authorizes the company to repurchase $300.00 million in outstanding shares.
-This repurchase authorization authorizes the software maker to buy up to 1.6% of its stock through open market purchases.
-Stock repurchase plans are generally an indication that the company’s board believes its shares are undervalued.
+Paycom Software announced that its Board of Directors has authorized a share repurchase program on Thursday, May 13th that allows the company to buyback $300.00 million in shares.
+This buyback authorization allows the software maker to repurchase up to 1.6% of its shares through open market purchases.
+Shares buyback programs are often an indication that the company’s management believes its shares are undervalued.

-In other Paycom Software news, CFO Craig E. Boelte sold 20,000 shares of the company’s stock in a transaction that occurred on Thursday, April 15th.
+In other Paycom Software news, CFO Craig E. Boelte sold 20,000 shares of the business’s stock in a transaction on Thursday, April 15th.
 The shares were sold at an average price of $396.97, for a total value of $7,939,400.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-16.10% of the stock is currently owned by corporate insiders.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+15.90% of the stock is currently owned by corporate insiders.

 About Paycom Software